build-on-aws/content/posts/shift-left-a-story-on-how-to-avoid-security-issues-by-using-the-cloud-services/index.md

 // ... and here is where we add more permissions, see the original file.
 ```

-After that, you can create a _GitHub Actions_ pipeline that will have variables configured to work with your account (details are inside [.github/workflows/codeguru-reviewer-java.yml](https://github.com/aws-samples/amazon-codeguru-reviewer-github-actions-shift-left-example/blob/main/.github/workflows/codeguru-reviewer-java.yml) file):
+After that, you can create a _GitHub Actions_ pipeline that will have variables configured to work with your account.
+If you do not know how to configure that in your repository (parts referred as `secrets` in the listing below), you can refer to the other post, where we showed how to [automate your container deployments with CI/CD and GitHub Actions](/posts/automating-your-container-deployments-with-cicd-and-github-actions/).
+Let's have a look how to add *Amazon CodeGuru Reviewer* action that will leverage the *IAM* role mentioned above (source: [.github/workflows/codeguru-reviewer-java.yml](https://github.com/aws-samples/amazon-codeguru-reviewer-github-actions-shift-left-example/blob/main/.github/workflows/codeguru-reviewer-java.yml)):

 ```yaml
   # Configure AWS Credentials.